oskariorg/oskari-server/MigrationGuide.md

 ## 1.30

-### Geoserver 2.7.1 and geotools 13.1
+### Geoserver 2.7.1 and geotools 13.1 upgrade

+Keep your current Geoserver data dir as is
+Replace your geoserver directory under webapps with geoserver dir in jetty-package http://oskari.org/build/server/jetty-8.1.16-oskari.zip

-Current build is against Geotools 13.1
+- Current Geoserver build is against Geotools 13.1
-RYSP WFS parser is not working and partly WFS transport tests fail, if older version of geotools is in use
+- know issue: RYSP WFS parser is not working and partly WFS transport tests fails, if older version of geotools is in use

 ## 1.29